ChungmanPARK12/grab-integrated-app/README.md

 - The app alternates between **Travel Pass** and **Food Deals** on each launch, creating a more dynamic main service experience.

 ---

+**Source:** `mainServiceUI/src/components/PromoBanner.tsx`

+- Inspired by the real Grab app experience, alternating banner types using `AsyncStorage` on each launch.
+- Uses `Animated.Value` to show a blinking placeholder while assets load.
+- Renders the full banner only after the main image and all icons have finished loading.

+---